anikolengyel/Deploy_Flask_ISS/README.md

 I hit OK and installed the changes.

-Open IIS Desktop application then go to the Sites option.
+I opened IIS Desktop application then go to the Sites option on the left pane.

 [Screenshot](Path)

+After that, I started getting ready to load the website.
 On the right menubar, I clicked on "Add Website".
 I filled the form according to the following example.
 I gave an application name of my choice, the physical path is the path of the application folder.
 The IP address is Unassigned.
 I also chose a port.

 [Screenshot](Path)

 After I saved the configurations, the website started immediately on port 5555.
+I tried to run the site.

 **4. Some Errors**

+**Error 500.19** - The requested page cannot be accessed because the related configuration data for the page is invalid.

+The error means that you need to unlock your handlers.
+To do this, go to your application pool in your IIS application, then click on the option "Configure Editor".
+Go to system.webServer and choose handlers.
+On the right pane, there is an option "Unlock Section".
+Click it.
+Refresh the page.

+**Error 500.0** - <handler> scriptProcessor could not be found in <fastCGI> application configuration

+IIs doesn't have permission to Python files.

+- Open up the web.config file in the application folder.
+Doublecheck the value of scriptProcessor.